-- If you wish to do Honors work while studying abroad you may propose a conversion project with the on-site instructor.
-Study abroad conversions require approval from the Honors advisor in the department approving the course for UConn credit and the Honors advisor in the student’s major department.
+- If you wish to do Honors work while participating in education abroad you may propose a conversion project with the on-site instructor.
+Education abroad conversions require approval from the Honors advisor in the department approving the course for UConn credit and the Honors advisor in the student’s major department.
 Alternatively, you may work under the supervision of the Honors advisor in the course department-from a distance-to complete a conversion project for a course taken while abroad.

 - Honors Course Conversion Forms are due by the third week of classes.

 - Instructors will be sent an email message asking them to approve Honors conversions via the on-line Honors conversion system (instructor portal).

 - Students may check the status of their conversions via the on-line Honors conversion system (student portal).

 - Honors advisors may view the status of the Honors conversions for their students via the on-line conversion system (advisor portal) and clicking on “Advisor Tools – View Conversions.”